nikmaydan/30days/README.md

 # 30days
-30 days of code challenge on HackerRank
+repo for my 30 days of code challenge on HackerRank